xantorohara/metalock/README.md

 Use cases:
 * Database transaction synchronisation (similar to "Row-level locking")
-* Atomic writing to the file system
+* Atomic write to a file

 ## Aspects
 Metalock itself is a plain Java 8 library, but it uses Spring Framework for unit testing.

-Demo application also based on Spring.
+Demo application also based on Spring Framework.
 Spring is perfect.

 Aspects for the annotations above can be enabled via Spring's Java Based Configuration: